 Two great foods combined into one.
 Does it get any better?

 I asked which were the local treats and was told they only make Fifteens for Northern Ireland.
-It’s a sweet slice of heaven with a cookie dough texture studded with marshmallow and topped with coconut.
+It’s a sweet slice of heaven with a cookie dough texture studded with marshmallows and topped with coconut.
 Delicious and easy to find at St George’s Market, Belfast.

 Bacon and cheese bloomer

 This cheese, bacon and bread combo is definitely a thing in this part of Ireland.

 The Ulster Fry

 Available on nearly every second cafe menu, the Ulster Fry is a heart-stopper but delicious.
 Transformed onto a bap, which is a bread roll, it becomes portable for people strolling the market.

 Giant seafood paella

 I’ve seen these before, but rarely so filled with seafood.